1980 Major League Baseball postseason: New York Yankees vs. Kansas City Royals

 This was the fourth meeting between these two teams in the ALCS in the past five years.
-After three previous failed attempts, the Royals finally broke through, sweeping the Yankees to advance to their first World Series in franchise history (in the process denying a rematch of the 1950 World Series between the Yankees and Phillies).
+After three previous failed attempts, the Royals finally broke through, sweeping the Yankees to advance to the World Series for the first time in franchise history (in the process denying a rematch of the 1950 World Series between the Yankees and Phillies).

 Kansas City ace Larry Gura outdueled Ron Guidry as the Royals blew out the Yankees in Game 1.
 In Game 2, the Royals jumped out to an early lead and managed to hold it, as they fended off a late rally by the Yankees in the top of the eighth to win by a 3–2 score and go up 2–0 in the series headed to the Bronx.
 In Game 3, the Yankees held a 2–1 lead after six innings, but couldn't hold it as George Brett hit a three-run home run off Yankees' relief pitcher Goose Gossage, putting the Royals ahead for good.
 The Royals clinched the pennant with a one-two-three ninth inning, exacting long-awaited revenge on the team that eliminated them from the postseason three consecutive times.
 The Yankees became the fifth 100+ win team to be swept in the postseason and the first since the 1976 Philadelphia Phillies.

 The Royals returned to the ALCS in 1984, but were swept by the eventual World Series champion Detroit Tigers.
-They would win their next pennant in 1985 against the Toronto Blue Jays in seven games after trailing 3–1 in the series, en route to their first World Series title.
+Their next pennant came in 1985 against the Toronto Blue Jays in seven games after trailing 3–1 in the series, en route to their first World Series title.

 The Yankees returned to the ALCS the next year and swept the Oakland Athletics before falling in the World Series.
 This was the last time the Yankees were swept in the ALCS until 2012.